 This chapter gathers together several topics pertaining to observation planning, irrespective of focal-plane instrument and grating configuration, to serve as additional guidelines for preparing proposals.
-Many of these topics are automatically addressed by the target visibility interface webtool (ProVis) or the observation visualizer software (ObsVis) available as part of CIAO.
+Many of these topics are automatically addressed by the target visibility interface webtool $(Pro\,Vis)$ or the observation visualizer software $(Obs\,Vis)$ available as part of the Chandra Interactive Analysis of Observations (CIAO) software.
 The intention here is to familiarize the user with the considerations.